How-to Guides, Postage and Mailing, USPS

 At FSSI, we’ve prioritized staying updated and informed on all avenues related to data validation and address hygiene.
 We offer a solution to help reduce your undeliverable mail, inform you about your address data and reduce postage costs.
 Our solution is eReturn Mail.

-- Using a proprietary program, FSSI matches USPS® data with its database so there is no manual processing needed
+- Using a proprietary program, FSSI matches USPS® data with its database, so there is no manual processing needed

 - Data is formatted so you can quickly and easily manage customer addresses and make real-time updates